JoyalAJohney/Realtime-Distributed-Chat/README.md

   <div align="center">
     <br/>
     High throuput, low latency messaging platform build using Go-fiber and Websockets.
-Configuring Nginx as a reverse proxy for efficient layer 7 loadbalancing.
+Configured Nginx as a reverse proxy for efficient layer 7 loadbalancing.
 Redis pub/sub for real-time communication ⚡, Kafka for low-latency processing and Postgres for data storage.
-Setup infrastructure on AWS using Terraform ☁️ and build CI/CD pipelines using github actions 🛠️.
+Setup infrastructure on AWS using Terraform 🌀 and build CI/CD pipelines using github actions.
   </div>

   <br />